 Fill out the non-immigrant application Form DS-160 online

-Extension of stay for B-1/ B-2 visitors
+Extension of stay for B-1/ B-2 visitors on visitor visa

 One can file an Application to Extend Status/Change Non-immigrant Status (Form I-539) together with supporting documents and filing fee.